 Active stretching vs. static stretching

 First, let’s clear up some terms to avoid confusion.
-Active stretching is a type of static stretching while static stretching is a broad term that includes all forms of stretching where you hold a stretch in a fixed position for a specific time period.
-Since active stretching is under the umbrella of static stretching, the guidelines for static stretching could be applied the former.
+Active stretching is a type of static stretching while static stretching is a broad term that includes all forms of stretching where you hold a stretch in a fixed position for a time period.
+Since active stretching is under the umbrella of static stretching, the guidelines for static stretching could be applied to the former.